JakeRoyRandall/porch-parcel-ruby/README.md

 Porch Parcel is a fictional, offline 2020 delivery themed Ruby terminal shelf packer created retrospectively in September 2026.
 The author date is deliberate calendar art, not a historical work record.

 The core accepts JSON with integer `shelf_width`, integer `shelf_height`, and up to 30 rectangular parcels with unique string IDs and positive integer `width`/`height`.
 Shelves are bounded to 40×20 and parcel dimensions to 40×40.
+An optional `blocked` array reserves fixed shelf cells, each as an integer `{ "x": 0, "y": 0 }`; coordinates must be in bounds and unique.
+Parcels never cover blocked cells.
 Parcels are placed deterministically using first-fit row-major scanning; parcels larger than the shelf remain unplaced.
 Rotation is an optional feature: `--rotate` tries the original orientation first at each position, then 90 degrees; `--show-orientation` includes actual dimensions in placement output.
 The output prints an ASCII occupancy grid, placements, and unplaced IDs.

 Run: